eugene-eeo/orchid/README.md

 # orchid

+> _“What does an orchid have to do with playing music?
+You sort of get tons of
+> orchids in the jungle and they require very little water to live.
+You should
+> name it after some musical instrument, but that's probably already taken.”_

 Very tiny MP3 player for _my_ needs.
 Mostly an excuse for me to learn how to use termbox (after being inspired by Brandon Rhode's [talk on terminal animations](https://youtu.be/rrMnmLyYjU8)), as well as how to write my own UI loop.
 Start it up in a directory where